longhorn/website/content/docs/1.0.0/concepts.md

 The Longhorn UI interacts with the Longhorn Manager through the Longhorn API, and acts as a complement of Kubernetes.
 Through the Longhorn UI, you can manage snapshots, backups, nodes and disks.

+Besides, the space usage of the cluster worker nodes is collected and illustrated by the Longhorn UI.
+See [here](../volumes-and-nodes/node-space-usage) for details.

 # 2. Longhorn Volumes and Primary Storage

 When creating a volume, the Longhorn Manager creates the Longhorn Engine microservice and the replicas for each volume as microservices.
 Together, these microservices form a Longhorn volume.
 Each replica should be placed on a different node or on different disks.